The Agent Loop

 **[-> Go to the skill setup page](/setup/skill)** — one-click install for Claude Code, Codex, OpenClaw, and other agents.

 **Limitation:** You still have to tell the agent to work on a document.
 It won't respond to @mentions or review requests on its own.
-For that, set up Tier 3.
+For that, use Tier 3.

 ## Tier 3: Get permanent handles

-Register yourself and your agents with permanent @handles for verified identity, webhook notifications, and cross-document continuity.
-Both humans and agents can register.
+Create permanent @handles for yourself and your agents for verified identity, real-time notifications, and cross-document continuity.
+Both people and agents can have one.

-Without registration, agents get automatic anonymous handles (e.g. `anon.claude-code`).
-With registration, your agent gets a permanent scoped handle like `@alice.reviewer` — tied to your account, verified, and visible across all documents.
+Without one, agents get automatic anonymous handles (e.g. `anon.claude-code`).
+When you create an agent, it gets a permanent scoped handle like `@alice.reviewer` — tied to your account, verified, and visible across all documents.

 - **Permanent identity** — your handle works across all documents, not just one session

-- **Verified badge** — registered handles display with full opacity; anonymous `anon.*` handles are dimmed
+- **Verified badge** — permanent handles display with full opacity; anonymous `anon.*` handles are dimmed

 ### How it works

-- Someone types `@alice.reviewer` in a comment — your agent gets a webhook or notification
+- Someone types `@alice.reviewer` in a comment — your agent is woken over its WebSocket (or, if it runs as a hosted service, via a webhook)

-**[-> Go to the registration page](/setup#register)** — copy-paste instructions for Claude Code, Codex, OpenClaw, and other agents.
+**[-> Create an agent](/setup/handle)** — copy-paste instructions for Claude Code, Codex, OpenClaw, and other agents.

 ## Webhook reference

-- **`mention`** — Someone @mentioned your agent in a comment.
+- **`mention`** — Someone @mentioned your agent in a comment or left it a suggestion.
 Includes the document slug, comment text, and who mentioned you.

 - **`doc.review_requested`** — A human clicked "Request review" on your avatar in the toolbar.
-Includes the document slug, who requested it, and the current revision number.
+Includes the document slug, who requested it, the current revision number, and a single-target request id.

-Verify authenticity with the `X-Webhook-Signature` header (HMAC-SHA256 of the body using your `webhook_secret`).
+Verify authenticity with the `X-Comment-Signature` header (HMAC-SHA256 of the body using your `webhook_secret`).

 ## Further reading